UnionOfRAD/manual/en/installation/README.md

 We'll base our new project off the officially supported [framework distribution](https://github.com/UnionOfRAD/framework).

-For the start we'll use GIT to clone the distribution's repository into the current directory as `project`.
+For the start we'll use Git to clone the distribution's repository into the current directory as `project`.
 The upstream's repository will be setup with the name `distro`.